We independently select and share the products we love—and may receive a commission if you choose to buy. You’ve got this.

 "Oh, I'm great, this feels like a vacation," I replied.

 Is it easier to run errands or clean the bathroom or go to the dentist without a child in tow?
 You bet.
-Do those activities constitute breaks?
-Absolutely not.
+Do those activities constitute breaks or self-care?

 A viral post is making its way around that addresses this very point.
 The author, Shelby Hyatt, writes: